c-jamie/sql-manager/docs/tutorial.md

 You'll notice that our templated SQL has access to all golang macros, and also the migration scripts which have been run against the database.

-Because migration script two has been run, we have access to column name_type.
+Because migration script two has been run, we have access to column `name_type`.

 ```
 /*